This page has been written for those who would might need more information or a photo.

 Please say who you are and the context of the material you require.

-Prof Alan Harrison's career included being a Lecturer in Gastronomy at Surrey University, Director of the Edinburgh Hotel School at Crewe Toll, an Open University Tutor/Examiner within the Post-Grad course in Educational Management and Head of Faculty of Community Studies at Canterbury College.
-He was also a University Dean in France and Switzerland and became Professor in 1992.
+Alan Harrison's career included being a Lecturer in Gastronomy at Surrey University, Director of the Edinburgh Hotel School at Crewe Toll, an Open University Tutor/Examiner/Course Co-Director within the Post-Grad course in Educational Management and Head of Faculty of Community Studies at Canterbury College.
+He was also a University Dean in France and Switzerland in 1992.
 Other foreign activities saw Alan as a tourism specialist and academic adviser in fifteen countries.
-His books and papers are on his Gastronomy website.
-Retired and living near Hereford, he is available as a speaker.
-He is involved in various community/charity projects. here
+Some of his publications are on his Gastronomy website.
+Retired and living near Oxford UK, he is available as a speaker on some topics with this website.
+He is also available as a discussion leader on topics within science here.

-Alan joined the International Wine & Food Society [IWFS] in March 2009.
-He writes for its journal here and his first article appeared in June 2009.
+Alan was a member of the International Wine & Food Society [IWFS] from March 2009 until his wife died in 2017.
+He wrote for its journal here and his first article was published in June 2009.

-Travelling widely in their motorhome, Alan and his wife enjoy consumer gastronomy in many pastures new example.
+Travelling widely in their motorhome, Alan and his late wife enjoyed consumer gastronomy in many pastures new.
 For numerous worthwhile-causes and in social settings, Alan can be heard playing his bagpipe.
 He wrote a bagpipe tune and song for the 2007 Scouting Centenary here and a bagpipe tune for the UK Jubilee here.
-He also makes a non-musical contribution to the work of worthy causes.
+He also made a non-musical contribution to the work of worthy causes.